syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 ---
-title: Working with Images | Syncfusion
+title: Working with Images in .NET PDF Library | Syncfusion
 description: This section explains how to add and replace images in the PDF document using Essential PDF.
 Essential PDF supports both raster and vector images.
 platform: file-formats
 control: PDF